Quite a while ago I was gifted a bag full of expired slide film from a photographer friend.

 I only just realised while backing up my Lightroom catalogs that I had forgotten to post this blog which should have been posted before the Ektachrome 2 parter.

-As I may have mentioned in my previous posts that I have some mixed E6 chemistry that I want to use up before it goes off so my last few rolls have been slide film.
 I have quite a few different slide stocks stored in my fridge and the day I shot this we had just had a huge downpour and I was not really sure whether or not the rain would come back so I loaded up some Sensia 400 rated at 320 iso into my Olympus OM10 for a change as I haven’t used this camera for years, I usually use either the OM2s or OM1n when I want to go down the Olympus route.

-I paired it up with the lovely Zuiko 50mm f1.4 that I managed to pick up recently.
 Lucky for me the rain held off for a while and the sun peaked out to give a nice warm look to the Sensia.